andreadipersio/efr/README.md

 The bigger the capacity, the more memory is consumed and client can timeout waiting for data.

-- 'stream' resequencer: Everytime an event is received, it order the buffer and verify that every element in the buffer has a progressive sequence number.
+- 'stream' resequencer [default]: Everytime an event is received, it order the buffer and verify that every element in the buffer has a progressive sequence number.
 CPU intensive, client can timeout waiting for data if event source randomness is high.